USMC Logo

 USMC LogoUSMC Logo PNG

 The USMC logo reflects the Marines’ bravery and patriotism.
-It is a symbol of their global presence and the ability to reach any shoreline if there is a battlefield there.
+It is a symbol of their global presence and their ability to reach any shoreline where there is a battlefield.
 The emblem shows national pride and reflects the centuries-old historical heritage of military service.

 USMC: Brand overview